eilbecklab/phenotips-docs/SiteAdministration.md

     functions are defined in [PatientSheetMacros.xml]
     (https://github.com/phenotips/phenotips/blob/master/components/patient-data/ui/src/main/resources/PhenoTips/PatientSheetMacros.xml).

+    For example, to display the field below its label instead of to the side,
+    use:

+        #__displayFormatted('', 'eye_color', '', '', 'section')

     By the way, the newline between
     `{{include reference="PhenoTips.PatientSheetMacros" /}}` and `{{velocity}}`
     matters!
 For whatever reason, removing this newline causes an extra